AkmalIT/Software-Design-Architecture/design-principles/kiss/kiss.md

 # Benefits of Using KISS

 1. **Simpler Codebase**: Results in a cleaner and more organized codebase.
-2. \*\*Ease of Understanding: Easier for new developers to understand and contribute to the code.
+2. **Ease of Understanding**: Easier for new developers to understand and contribute to the code.
-3. \*\*Improved Maintenance: Reduces the effort required for maintenance and updates.
+3. **Improved Maintenance**: Reduces the effort required for maintenance and updates.
-4. \*\*Enhanced Collaboration: Facilitates collaboration among team members by promoting clear and straightforward code.
+4. **Enhanced Collaboration**: Facilitates collaboration among team members by promoting clear and straightforward code.

 # Guidelines for Implementing KISS